GIMP: Features

-Tools used to perform image editing can be accessed via the toolbox, through menus and dialogue windows.
-They include filters and brushes, as well as transformation, selection, layer and masking tools.
+Tools can be accessed via the toolbox and through menus and can be used to perform image editing operations.
+Some of the tools included are filters, brushes, transformation tools, selection tools, layers and masking tools.
 GIMP's developers have asserted that it has, or at least aspire to it having, similar functionality to Photoshop, but has a different user interface.

 Color

-There are several ways of selecting colors, including palettes, color choosers and using an eyedropper tool to select a color on the canvas.
-The built-in color choosers include RGB/HSV/LAB/LCH selector or scales, water-color selector, CMYK selector and a color-wheel selector.
+Colors can be selected through several means, including palettes, color choosers and the eyedropper tool which is used to select a color on the canvas.
+Color choosers include RGB, HSV, LAB, and LCH selector or scales, water-color selector, CMYK selector and a color-wheel selector.
 Colors can also be selected using hexadecimal color codes, as used in HTML color selection.
-GIMP has native support for indexed color and RGB color spaces; other color spaces are supported using decomposition, where each channel of the new color space becomes a black-and-white image.
+GIMP supports indexed color and RGB color spaces; other color spaces are supported using decomposition, where each channel of the new color space becomes a black-and-white image.
 CMYK, LAB and HSV (hue, saturation, value) are supported this way.
 Color blending can be achieved using the Blend tool, by applying a gradient to the surface of an image and using GIMP's color modes.
 Gradients are also integrated into tools such as the brush tool, when the user paints this way the output color slowly changes.
 There are a number of default gradients included with GIMP; a user can also create custom gradients with tools provided.
 Gradient plug-ins are also available.

 Selections and paths

-GIMP selection tools include a rectangular and circular selection tool, free select tool, and fuzzy select tool (also known as magic wand).
+GIMP has selection tools including a rectangular and circular selection tool, free select tool, and fuzzy select tool (also known as magic wand).
 More advanced selection tools include the select by color tool for selecting contiguous regions of color—and the scissors select tool, which creates selections semi-automatically between areas of highly contrasting colors.
 GIMP also supports a quick mask mode where a user can use a brush to paint the area of a selection.
 Visibly this looks like a red colored overlay being added or removed.
 The foreground select tool is an implementation of Simple interactive object extraction (SIOX), a method used to perform the extraction of foreground elements, such as a person or a tree in focus.
 The Paths Tool allows a user to create vectors (also known as Bézier curves).
 Users can use paths to create complex selections, including around natural curves.
 They can paint (or "stroke") the paths with brushes, patterns, or various line styles.
 Users can name and save paths for reuse.